 Keep reading for some hilarious (and at times, moronic) questions that tourists and travellers to Norway have actually asked.
 I don’t know if I should judge the ignorance or just feel sorry for these people, but either way it’s too funny not to share.

-Side note: if you want to make sure you know everything you need to know before your Norway trip, read my guide here!
+Side note: if you want to make sure you know everything you need to know before your Norway trip, browse all my Norway guides here!

 #1 Do you drain the fjords in winter?

-Uhm, what the hell?
+Uhm, are you serious?
 The fjords are a natural body of water, and they are there all the time.
+In fact, they are amongst the things Norway is most famous for, and you really should have some idea of this before you go.

 #2 How did you get the cruise ship in here?